ManticoreProject/manticore/README.md

 > [...] and a 1.04x speedup overall.

 This claim is checked in the following way.
-Gather the three GEOMEAN values from the following oversized plots that contain all non-callec benchmarks:
+Gather the three GMEAN values from the following oversized plots that contain all non-callec benchmarks:

 ```